Sept. 16, 2025 - Freedomain Radio - Stefan Molyneux

 Has that made people act better in a consistent way?

-I mean, in general, my family is like they just try to move past it.
+I mean, in general, my family is like, they just try to move past it.

 It depends on how fucked up it really is.

-Has has this move past it, pretend like it didn't happen, has that improved the behavior in your family over the years in a consistent way?
+Because okay, let me ask again: has this move past it, pretend like it didn't happen, has that improved the behavior in your family over the years in a consistent way?

 Not better at negotiating.

-But it's like most of my family, I'm gonna be real with you.
+I mean, kind of, but it's like most of my family, I'm gonna be real with you.

-Like all my siblings are like incels, so they're definitely not very good with people.
+Like, all my siblings are like incels, so they're definitely not very good with people.

 Okay.

-Has your parents' relationship improved over the years by them not apologizing, taking responsibility and working to improve?
+Has your parents' relationship improved over the years by them not apologizing, taking responsibility, and working to improve?

-Like they're still married.
+Like, they're still married.

 Yeah, yeah, I get that.